-“Devastating, intense, and incredibly disturbing, but at the same time almost dream-like, and dare I say, in an odd way, nearly beautiful?”
+“Devastating, intense, and incredibly disturbing, but at the same time almost dream-like in its devastation.”

 by Ken B.

 We often think of the horror genre in film as something explicably narrow – a movie where there’s a killer, often masked or disfigured and usually immortal, cleaning through victims with a knife, chainsaw, or by invading their dreams.
 Thus, the term “horror” in relation to fiction often has a kind of skeevy, filthy connotation, with art occasionally seeping through.
 Elem Klimov’s 1985 movie Come and See does not meet the definitions of what is viewed as part of the genre.
 It is an extremely personal look at World War II, the German occupation of Belarus especially, as seen through the eyes of a boy named Florya (Aleksei Kravchenko) who joins a group of Belarusian partisans in 1943.
-But even though this is a movie that is as far from the classic mindset of what horror is, it’s very much able to be undeniably horrific – devastating, intense, and incredibly disturbing, but at the same time almost dream-like, and dare I say, in an odd way, nearly beautiful?
+But even though this is a movie that is as far from the classic mindset of what horror is, it’s very much able to be undeniably horrific – devastating, intense, and incredibly disturbing, but at the same time almost dream-like in its devastation.

 I know some of you stopped at the last paragraph – “Why?” you ask, “are you recommending a movie to us that you just called ‘devastating, intense, and incredibly disturbing’?”
 The answer is I’m not recommending it.
 I know it says four stars up there, but Come and See is not a movie that you just recommend – it is powerful, yet it is not for everyone.
 This is a film that has come closer to emotionally destroying me than just about any other one has.
 Klimov pulls no punches – this is brutal, harrowing stuff, and it manages to hold a sense of dread from its first frame, and hold it through the 137 minutes that follow.
 It begins with Florya playing with some of the local kids from his village.
 He finds a rifle buried in the dirt, and with this, he decides to join the partisans and fight.
 The next day they come for him, despite the screams of terror from his mother, Florya is taken away.
 His wish has been granted.
 He’s given low-level positions as the soldiers prepare to take on the Nazis.
 Excited, washed in naivety, Florya is soon thrust headlong into the traumas of war, and experiences things that he could never be fully prepared to see.